wotography/DVR-timeline-version-manager/README.md

 **Identified Issues**:
 - The window only closes with click on "Close"-button.
-- Dates in the Timeline Name sometimes do not stay in original place.

 Your feedback is invaluable, please be patient as I work to resolve these issues and enhance the overall functionality of the plugin.

 ## Roadmap
 ### Planned Features
-1. **Save Custom Default Settings**
+**Save Custom Default Settings**
-   - Add button to save and load custom default settings
-2. **Enhanced Version Naming Options**
+- Add button to save and load custom default settings **Enhanced Version Naming Options**
 - Add new prefix options: "edit" or "Edit", "reel" or "Reel"
 - Add letter-based versioning: "A" through "G"
 - Example naming pattern: "edit A v1" or "Edit-B-v002"
-3. **Visual Status Indicator**
+**Visual Status Indicator**
 - Add a color-coded status indicator in the GUI:
   - Orange: Ready to start
   - Red: Error occurred
   - Green: Successfully completed
-4. **Split current date functions to add and or replace dates.**
+**Split current date functions to add and or replace dates.**
+**Add "Save Log" option to review logs on computer.**

 ## Changelog
 ### v0.1.12 (2025-08-31)
+- **New Features**:
+  - Added version format adjustment in rename mode: Automatically converts existing version formats to match the selected version format dropdown without changing the version number
+  - Added date format adjustment in rename mode: Automatically converts existing date formats to match the selected date format dropdown without changing the actual date
+  - Both format adjustments work independently of other checkbox settings when operation mode is set to "Rename"
+- **Bug Fixes**:
+  - Fixed date replacement logic: Dates now replace in their original position instead of being moved to the end
+  - Improved log message clarity: "No changes needed" now shows "Skipping item" for better user feedback
-- improved logging
+- **UI Improvements**:
+  - Reorganized UI layout: Moved operation mode selection to the main features section for better workflow
 ### v0.1.11 (2025-08-04)
 - Fixed issue with Version+1 checkbox
 ### v0.1.10 (2025-08-01)